openwallet-foundation-labs/tsp/docs/src/cesr.md

 TSP Message format
 ------------------
-A encrypted TSP message is encoded as:
+An encrypted TSP message is encoded as:

 	<ETS-ENVELOPE> <TSP-CIPHERTEXT> <SIGNATURE>